-Experience the reality of an accredited forensic laboratory.
-As a known quantity, you’ll be considered ahead of master-level forensic biologists in many cases.
+Experience the reality of a forensic laboratory.
+You’ll be considered ahead of master-level forensic biologists in many cases.
 In addition to helping hone your lab skills and critical-thinking aptitude, your 10-week, 400-hour internship often leads to a viable employment offer.

 ELIZABETH OKRUTNY BS WITH A MAJOR IN FORENSIC BIOLOGY `10

 Forensic biology is a fantastic major because it builds a strong foundation in biology, chemistry, physics and statistics.
 It prepares you to become a forensic scientist, and it opens doors to future multidisciplinary research and professional collaboration.